sergei-kruchinin/auth-service/README.md

 ## Error Handling

 Errors are handled consistently across the service.
 Custom exceptions are defined in `auths/exceptions.py` and registered in `auths/error_handlers.py`.

+## Other Notices

+Now blacklist of revoked tokens will be stored in redis.
+The new module is the token_service_redis.py, which works with redis, the old module token_service still uses SQLAlchemy.
+By the way you can user token_service.py instead of token_service_redis.py just changing imports in some modules.
+I could change not TokenService class, but create different realization of BlackList but SQLAlchemy for tokens will be not supported soon.

 ## License